MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-grammar.md

 * [Sequence enclosures](#item-element) (```<item>```)
 * An [alternatives enclosure](#one-of-element)

-The act of *rule expansion* is the progressive matching of the natural language query with different sequences of valid rules, starting from the [root grammar rule](#grammar-element).
+*Rule expansion* is the progressive matching of the natural language query with different sequences of valid rules, starting from the [root grammar rule](#grammar-element).
 These expansions generate a parse tree, with alternative expansions (i.e. a given query term matching two or more different attributes) creating branches in the tree.

 For example, here is a very simple grammar that allows for matching a small subset of attributes from the [example academic paper entity schema](how-to-index-schema.md#academic-paper-entity-schema):